waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Key Event & Puzzle Log

-## A. Route 24 Cave
+## A. Major Events (Post-Champion)
-- **Hypothesis:** The cave north of Cerulean City on Route 24, previously blocked, would open after becoming Champion.
-- **Test:** Traveled to the cave entrance at (7, 4) on Route 24.
-Attempted to enter.
+- **Route 24 Cave:** Hypothesis: The cave north of Cerulean City on Route 24, previously blocked, would open after becoming Champion.
+Test: Traveled to the cave entrance at (7, 4) on Route 24.
+Outcome: Blocked.
+Conclusion: Hypothesis denied.
-- **Outcome:** Movement was blocked.
-The tile is marked as 'impassable' and is not registered as a warp in the map data.
-- **Conclusion:** Hypothesis denied.
 The cave is currently inaccessible.
-This lead is a dead end.

-## B. Silph Co.
-Elevator (SOLVED)
-- **Observation:** The elevator panel brings up a floor selection menu, but confirming a selection does not immediately cause travel.
-There are warp pads at the bottom of the elevator room.
+- **Silph Co.
+Elevator (SOLVED):** Puzzle: The elevator panel selects a floor, but does not travel.
+Solution: After selecting a floor on the panel, the player must step on the warp pads at the bottom of the room to initiate travel.
-- **Hypothesis:** The elevator is a two-step process.
-Step 1: Use the panel to select the destination floor.
-Step 2: Step on the warp pads (and press Down) to travel to the selected floor.
-- **Testing:** This hypothesis was tested by selecting floors 11F, 10F, and 9F on the panel, then moving to the warp pad at (3, 4) and pressing Down.
-- **Result:** In all cases, the warp successfully transported the player to the selected floor.
-- **Conclusion:** Hypothesis confirmed.
-The Silph Co. elevator requires both panel selection and warp pad activation to function.

-## C. Cerulean City Post-Champion Events
-- **Misty Rematch & Battle Loop (SOLVED):** Trigger: After becoming Champion and solving the Trashed House backyard puzzle, interacting with Misty in the Cerulean Gym triggers a full-strength rematch.
-Battle Loop Anomaly: After defeating Misty, she immediately re-initiates the battle, creating a loop.
-This happened twice.
-Solution: When presented with the post-battle rematch prompt ('Ready for a rematch at my full strength?'), selecting 'NO' successfully broke the battle loop and allowed for normal progression.
-Conclusion: The rematch is a repeatable event, but can be exited by declining the subsequent challenge.
-This is a key mechanic to avoid getting stuck.
+- **Cerulean City Post-Champion Events:** Trigger: After becoming Champion and solving the Trashed House backyard puzzle, interacting with Misty in the Cerulean Gym triggers a full-strength rematch.
+Battle Loop Anomaly: After defeating Misty, she immediately re-initiates the battle.
+Solution: When presented with the post-battle rematch prompt ('Ready for a rematch at my full strength?'), selecting 'NO' successfully broke the battle loop.

-## D. Seafoam Islands Boulder Puzzle (B3F)
-- **Hypothesis (Attempt 1):** Pushing the first boulder at (4, 16) into the hole at (4, 17) will stop the strong water current on B4F.
-- **Test:** Traveled to B4F and attempted to Surf at the current at (8, 12).
-- **Outcome:** The current was still 'much too fast!'.
-- **Conclusion:** Hypothesis denied.
-A single boulder is not enough.
-- **New Plan:** Return to B3F and systematically push the remaining boulders at (6, 15), (9, 15), and (10, 15) into their adjacent holes, testing the current after each one.
-- **Boulder Pushing Mechanic (Confirmed Inconsistent):** The game's behavior for player movement after pushing a boulder is inconsistent.
-Sometimes the player moves into the boulder's old space, and sometimes they remain stationary.
-This has been observed multiple times and is a confirmed mechanic of the puzzle, not a bug.
-The exact conditions determining the outcome are still unknown.

-## E. Seafoam Islands Current Puzzle (B4F)
+## B. Seafoam Islands Puzzle Log (B3F & B4F)
-- **Hypothesis (Attempt 1 - from agent):** Falling through the open hole at (7, 17) on B3F will stop the strong water current on B4F.
-- **Test:** Fell through the hole, landed at (8, 11) on B4F.
-Attempted to Surf at (8, 13).
-- **Outcome:** The current was still 'much too fast!'.
-- **Conclusion:** Hypothesis denied.
-Falling through the hole does not solve the puzzle.

-## C. Self-Assessment Action Items (Turn 166043)
-- **New Agent Idea (`navigation_troubleshooter`):** Create an agent to analyze `find_path` failures, reachable warps, and unseen tiles to suggest the next logical navigation goal in complex, segmented maps like this one.
-- **New Tool Idea (`boulder_puzzle_solver`):** Create a high-priority tool that takes the map XML as input, identifies all boulders, holes, and switches, and calculates the optimal sequence of pushes to solve the puzzle.
-This would automate the current manual trial-and-error process.
+- **Main Obstacle:** A strong water current on B4F at (8, 12) blocks progress.
+The presumed solution is a multi-step boulder puzzle on B3F.
 - **Untested Assumptions & Testing Plan:**
-  - **Assumption 1:** The connection between the west and east sections of Seafoam Islands is on 1F.
-    - **Test:** Once on 1F, use `find_path` to plot a course from the western entrance/ladder area to the eastern entrance/ladder area.
+  - **Assumption 1:** The NPC Kris at (8, 3) on B4F has a clue about the puzzle.
+Test: Once the main area of B4F is accessible, the first action will be to speak with Kris.
   - **Assumption 2:** Pushing all boulders on B3F into their corresponding holes will stop the strong water current on B4F.
-    - **Test:** Once access to the eastern B3F area is gained, systematically push one boulder into a hole, travel to B4F, and test the current at (8, 12).
+Test: Once access to the eastern B3F area is gained, systematically push one boulder into a hole, travel to B4F, and test the current at (8, 12).
 Repeat for each remaining boulder, documenting the outcome.
-  - **Assumption 3:** The NPC Kris at (8, 3) on B4F has a clue about the puzzle.
-    - **Test:** Once the main area of B4F is accessible, the first action will be to speak with Kris.
+- **Hypothesis 1 (Single Boulder):** Pushing the first boulder at (4, 16) into the hole at (4, 17) will stop the current.
+Outcome: Failed.
+The current was still 'much too fast!'.
+- **Hypothesis 2 (Falling Through Hole):** Falling through the open hole at (7, 17) on B3F will stop the current.
+Outcome: Failed.

-## F. Seafoam Islands Water Boulder Puzzle (B3F - In Progress)
+- **Water Boulder Puzzle (B3F - In Progress):**
   - **Observation:** Two boulders at (19,7) and (20,7) are in the water, blocking westward travel.
 Using Strength while surfing next to them does not push them, but rotates them in a linked fashion.
-- **Hypothesis 1:** An alternating push sequence (Right boulder, then Left boulder) will solve the puzzle.
-- **Testing (Completed):** Systematically pushed the boulders in an alternating sequence (R-L-R-L-R).
-- **Conclusion 1:** The R-L-R-L-R push sequence is a 5-step loop that returns the boulders to their original state and does not solve the puzzle.
+  - **Hypothesis 3 (Alternating Push Sequence):** An alternating push sequence (R-L-R-L-R) will solve the puzzle.
+Outcome: This is a 5-step loop that returns the boulders to their original state.
 Hypothesis denied.
-- **Hypothesis 2:** A different push sequence, such as pushing the same boulder multiple times in a row (e.g., L-L or R-R), is required to break the loop and find a new state.
+  - **Hypothesis 4 (Non-Alternating Sequence):** A different push sequence, such as pushing the same boulder multiple times in a row (e.g., L-L or R-R), is required to break the loop.
+Status: In progress, has revealed new states but not a solution.
-- **Next Test:** From the current state (Left boulder facing Up, Right boulder facing Down), push the Left boulder again to test the L-L part of the sequence.
-- **Hypothesis 3 (from agent):** A simultaneous push with a follower Pokémon is required.
+  - **Hypothesis 5 (Simultaneous Push - from agent):** A simultaneous push with a follower Pokémon is required.
+Outcome: Failed.
+Only the player's adjacent boulder rotated.
-- **Testing (Completed):** Positioned player and follower below each boulder and pushed.
-- **Outcome:** Only the player's adjacent boulder rotated.
-No simultaneous push occurred.
-- **Conclusion:** Hypothesis denied.
+  - **Current Status:** The systematic pushing from below has been flagged as a loop by the system.
+This strategy must be abandoned.
+The solution likely involves interacting with the puzzle from a different location or in a different manner.